 To avoid personal injury and property damage, it is advised to take extra precautions when lifting or moving the boat for storage.
 Grady-White Boats are equipped with stern lifting eyes and a bow towing eye.
-These eyes are provided for moving and temporary lifting.
-For permanent lifting, you will need to have or add a bow lifting ring option.
 Eyes should be inspected regularly to insure structural integrity.

-The boat should not be stored by using the pad eyes, unless the boat is equipped with a bow lifting ring.
-Pad eyes should be inspected periodically if used for lifting.
+The boat should not be stored by using the pad eyes.